Velveteen Dream Releases Detailed, Earnest Response to His Release and Allegations

 It's worth mentioning that in 2018, when fans of the wrestler noticed strange messages coming from his Twitter, it was proven that his account was actually compromised.

-Now, Velveteen Dream has finally released a statement on his Instagram addressing the allegations.
+Velveteen Dream released a statement on his Instagram addressing the allegations.

-The lengthy post delineates exactly what happened (from his perspective) with the entire DM scandal.
-In a nutshell, Dream states that there's a direct correlation between his release and the allegations levied against him.
+The lengthy post delineated exactly what happened (from his perspective) with the entire DM scandal.
+In a nutshell, Dream stated that there was a direct correlation between his release and the allegations levied against him.

 The "DM scandal," in his words, began when he responded to a young man on Instagram who asked him about career advice for how to get into pro wrestling.
 Dream allegedly responded by saying that physique and promotion were the most important things to focus on.